Halloween (2018 film): Plot

-On October 29, 2018, infamous serial killer Michael Myers, who has been institutionalized at Smith's Grove Psychiatric Hospital for 40 years following his killing spree in Haddonfield, (Note: As depicted in Halloween (1978)) is being prepared for transfer to a maximum-security prison.
+On October 29, 2018, infamous serial killer Michael Myers, who has been institutionalized at Smith's Grove Psychiatric Hospital for 40 years following his killing spree in Haddonfield, (Note: As depicted in Halloween (1978)) is being prepared for transfer to a different facility named Glass Hill.
 True crime podcasters Aaron Korey and Dana Haines visit the hospital, where Aaron displays Michael's mask to him, to no effect.

 In Haddonfield, Laurie Strode still lives in fear of him, drinking heavily and rarely leaving her heavily fortified house.
 She has a strained relationship with her daughter Karen, whom the state took away from her when Karen was 12.
 Allyson, Laurie's granddaughter, tries to maintain a relationship with her grandmother.
 The night of October 30, as Michael is being transferred, the bus crashes and Michael escapes after murdering two people and stealing their truck.

 On the morning of October 31, Michael sees Aaron and Dana visiting his sister Judith's grave.
-He kills them both, as well as a mechanic for his coveralls, before recovering his mask from Aaron's car.
+He kills them both, as well as a mechanic for his overalls, before recovering his mask from Aaron's car.
 Laurie learns of Michael's escape and attempts to warn Karen, but Karen dismisses her concerns, urging Laurie to move on.

 That night, Allyson finds her boyfriend, Cameron, cheating on her at a party and leaves with his friend Oscar.
 Allyson's best friend Vicky and her boyfriend Dave are both killed by Michael.
 Deputy Frank Hawkins, who arrested Michael in 1978, and Laurie overhear the incident on radio and go over to the house.
 Laurie sees Michael for the first time in 40 years and shoots him before he flees.
 The police take Laurie, Karen, and her husband Ray to Laurie's home for protection.